Laidout/laidout/README.md

 something you need, please let me know, and I can make instructions for that.

-SOURCE CODE DOCUMENTATION and CONTRIBUTING
+Source code documentation and contributing
 ------------------------------------------

 There is a lot of source code documentation available via doxygen, just type: